Seeing bright red blood in stool is no laughing matter, especially when it’s your own poop.

 What kinds of foods do you want to get more of?
 Some of the best foods for fighting inflammation and calming ulcerative colitis symptoms are high in omega 3 fatty acids and probiotics.

 Turmeric is another smart addition to the diet if you’re looking to calm ulcerative colitis.
 Turmeric is available in fresh root form, as a spice or as a supplement.

 Studies have shown taking curcumin, an active component of turmeric, may even help some ulcerative colitis patients stay in remission once they improve their symptoms.

 Reducing stress and increasing intentional moments of relaxation are other key aspects of what you can personally do to improve your ulcerative colitis symptoms.
 Stress is known to cause ulcerative colitis flare-ups so make sure you practice natural stress-reducing techniques on a regular basis.

 Find a doctor right away or visit the emergency room if you also have any of these additional symptoms:

 - You’ve passed large amounts of blood

 - Rapid heart rate

 Remember that beets and tomatoes can also temporary cause a reddening of the stool, so don’t be alarmed if you see red stools shortly after enjoying some beets.
-Consuming black licorice or blueberries can temporarily cause black stools.
-So can taking iron pills or bismuth medicines such as Pepto-Bismol.
-(17)
+Consuming black licorice or blueberries can temporarily cause changes in poop color.
+So can taking iron pills or bismuth medicines, such as Pepto Bismol.

-See your doctor if you are experiencing bloody mucus in stool or mucus along with abdominal pain because these symptoms can point towards more serious problems such as ulcerative colitis, Crohn’s disease and even cancer.
-(18)
+See your doctor if you are experiencing bloody mucus in stool or mucus along with abdominal pain because these symptoms can point toward more serious problems, such as ulcerative colitis, Crohn’s disease and even cancer.